-2. FUNDING AGREEMENTS WITH FFRDCs, GOGOS, FEDERAL AGENCIES AND FEDERAL INSTRUMENTALITIES
+2. FUNDING AGREEMENTS WITH FFRDCS, FEDERAL AGENCIES AND FEDERAL INSTRUMENTALITIES

-In most cases, Federally Funded Research and Development Centers (FFRDC) or Governmentowned, Government-operated laboratories (GOGO) are funded independently of the remainder of the Project Team.
-The FFRDC or GOGO then executes an agreement with any non-FFRDC/GOGO Project Team members to arrange work structure, project execution, and any other matters.
+In most cases, Federally Funded Research and Development Centers (FFRDC) are funded independently of the remainder of the Project Team.
+The FFRDC then executes an agreement with any non-FFRDC Project Team members to arrange work structure, project execution, and any other matters.
 Regardless of these arrangements, the entity that applied as the Prime Recipient for the project will remain the Prime Recipient for the project.